-Based on the evidence presented, we find that the proposed ECA mechanism should allow for the timely and periodic recovery of 80% of Vectren South's approved federally mandated costs.
+Deleted: the proposed ECA mechanism should allow for the timely and periodic recovery of 80% of Vectren South's approved federally mandated costs.
 We further find that Vectren South's request for approval to adjust its authorized net operating income to reflect an approved earnings associated with the Culley 3 Compliance Project for purposes of Ind.
-Code §§ 8-1-2-42(d)(3) and 8-1-2-42(g)(3) is consistent with Ind.
-Code § 8-1-8.4-7(c)(1).
+Code § 8-1-8.4-7(c)(1).¶

-Vectren South is authorized to defer (until captured within the ECA mechanism) and recover 80% of the approved federally mandated costs incurred in connection with the Culley 3 Compliance Projects through the approved ECA Mechanism pursuant to Ind.
+Moved up [1]: Vectren South is authorized to defer (until captured within the ECA mechanism) and recover 80% of the approved federally mandated costs incurred in connection with the Culley 3 Compliance Projects through the approved ECA Mechanism pursuant to Ind.
 Code § 8-1-8.4-7, including capital, O&M, depreciation, taxes, financing, and carrying costs based on the current overall WACC and AFUDC.
 Vectren South is authorized to utilize CWIP ratemaking treatment for the Culley 3 Compliance Projects through the proposed ECA mechanism.
 Vectren South is authorized to defer post-in service costs of the Culley 3 Compliance Projects, including carrying costs based on the current overall WACC, depreciation, taxes and operating and maintenance expenses on an interim basis until such costs are recognized for ratemaking purposes through Vectren South's ECA mechanism or otherwise included for recovery in Vectren South's base rates in its next general rate case.
 Vectren South is authorized to defer and recover through the ECA mechanism 80% of its federally mandated costs, including but not limited to federally mandated costs incurred prior to and after approval of a final order in this proceeding to the extent that such costs are reasonable and consistent with the scope of the Culley 3 Compliance Projects described in Vectren South's evidence.
 Vectren South's proposed cost allocation factors are also approved.

-ii.
+Deleted: ii.
 Accounting and Ratemaking Treatment for Deferred Costs.
 Indiana Code § 8-1-8.4-8 provides that 20% of the approved federally mandated costs, including depreciation, AFUDC, and PISCC, based on the overall cost of capital most recently approved by the Commission, shall be deferred and recovered by the energy utility as part of the next general rate case filed by the energy utility with the Commission.
-Vectren South proposes to defer as a regulatory asset 20% of all federally mandated costs incurred in connection with these projects.
+Vectren South proposes to defer as a regulatory asset 20% of all federally mandated costs incurred in connection with these projects. ¶ ii.
+Depreciation Treatment.
+Vectren South proposes to utilize a depreciation rate of five percent (5%), representing a twenty-year (20-year) life on these investments.
+Mr. Swiz testified the proposed depreciation rate for the investments aligns with the estimated remaining life of Culley Unit 3.

 Based on the evidence presented, the Commission finds Vectren South is authorized to defer 20% of the federally mandated costs incurred in connection with the Culley 3 Compliance Projects, and Vectren South may recover the deferred costs in its next general rate case as allowed by Ind.
-Code § 8-1-8.4-7(c)(2).
+Code § 8-1-8.4-7(c)(2